bbatsov/batsov.com/_posts/2020-07-14-meta-redux.md

 I adopted the `(think)` title and switched to Jekyll, Octopress and then again to Jekyll.
 Originally I was writing mostly tutorials on topics like Linux, Java, Emacs and Ruby, but eventually I started writing some essays as well (my favorite type of posts).
-As my OSS portfolio grew it started to gain significant coverage in my blog as well. `(think)` was a big messy and without a clear direction, but I guess it was a somewhat accurate reflection of myself as well.
+As my OSS portfolio grew it started to gain significant coverage in my blog as well. `(think)` was a bit messy and without a clear direction, but I guess it was a somewhat accurate reflection of myself as well.

+I've thought at times about deleting some of my lame articles and heavily copy-editing the rest to make them fit my current beliefs and standards of quality, but this approach felt like cheating to me.
+I was who I was and I wrote what I wrote.
+To me that certainly has a lot of value.
+I've been thinking lately that being (very) critical of your old work is a good indicator that you're moving in the right direction.
+We can always do better, but we need to reach a certain level of experience to see that.

 For various reasons (mostly a combination of frustration with Octopress and my (immense) laziness), I didn't write anything between 2015 and 2018 and when I finally mustered the will to return to writing